Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Introduction

 The accuracy of a DFT calculation is largely determined by the chosen exchange-correlation approximation, very many of which have been proposed.
 Approximate exchange-correlation functionals can broadly be categorized into a hierarchy of increasing sophistication accompanied by increasing computational cost and (ideally) increasing accuracy \cite{Jacobsladder}.
 The generalized gradient approximation (GGA) and meta-GGA class of exchange-correlation functionals are well suited for computing surface quantities in chemistry and condensed matter physics since these approximations require only semilocal ingredients and hence remain computationally inexpensive \cite{zhang2018efficient,pokharel2022sensitivity}.
 The absence of non-local ingredients means that long-range van der Waals interactions are absent from GGAs and meta-GGAs however, which can add significant errors to surface calculations \cite{rodriguez2014van,su2019modeling,jones1989density, patra2017properties}.
 To remedy this, various vdW corrections have been developed to pair with the semilocal approximations \cite{grimme2010consistent, grimme2006semiempirical,D3,D4,dion2004van, lee2010higher, cooper2010van, klimevs2009chemical, klimevs2011van, hamada2014van, berland2014exchange, tkatchenko2009accurate,ruiz2016density}.
 One such case, highly relevant to this work, involved pairing the meta-GGA MS2\cite{sun2012communication,sun2013semilocal} with the rVV10\cite{rVV10} vdW correction without optimizing its parameters.
 This resulted in a functional that failed to accurately capture the vdW wells, particularly for the well-studied H$_2$ + Cu(111) system\cite{smeets2021performance}.
 Typically, the vdW correction is fitted independently while the GGA or meta-GGA functional retains its parameterization based on general chemistry applications.
 This approach often leads to a trade-off: most GGA/meta-GGA functionals with vdW corrections perform well for either chemisorption or physisorption, but not both simultaneously.
-Because the semilocal functional and vdW correction are not designed in conjunction, existing GGA and meta-GGA functionals, even with vdW corrections, struggle to capture both types of adsorption with high accuracy at the same time.
+Because the semilocal functional and vdW correction are not designed in conjunction, existing GGA and meta-GGA functionals, even with vdW corrections, struggle to capture both types of adsorption with high accuracy at the same time. {Recent advances in many-body dispersion methods, particularly the work by Tkatchenko and colleagues on screened van der Waals interactions and many-body dispersion (MBD) effects\cite{tkatchenko2009accurate,ruiz2012density,maurer2016adsorption}, have demonstrated the importance of collective electronic effects in surface adsorption beyond pairwise additivity. }